Theory of the correlated quantum Zeno effect in a monitored qubit dimer: Probability density of the quantum state

-{\it Probability density of the quantum state --} The main quantity we are interested in is the PDF $P_t(\ket{\psi})$ that represents the probability for the system of being in the state $\ket{\psi}$ at time $t$ given the ensemble of trajectories generated by the monitored dynamics.
+The main quantity we are interested in is the PDF $P_t(\ket{\psi})$ that represents the probability for the system of being in the state $\ket{\psi}$ at time $t$ given the ensemble of trajectories generated by the monitored dynamics.
 In general, for a system of $N$ spins, this is a function of the $\mathcal{O}\left(2^N\right)$ parameters that are needed to pinpoint a state in the system's Hilbert space.
 However, within the Gutzwiller framework, the state of the dimer is fully determined by the variables $(\tl, \tr)$.
-Operationally, this function can be written as \be P_t(\tl, \tr) = \frac{1}{N_{\rm traj}} \sum_{i=1}^{N_{\rm traj}} \delta(\langle \tl \vert \psi_\L^{(i)}(t) \rangle - 1) \delta(\langle \tr \vert \psi_\R^{(i)}(t) \rangle - 1), \ee where $\vert\psi_\L^{(i)}(t)\rangle \vert\psi_\R^{(i)}(t)\rangle$ is the state at time $t$ along the $i$-th trajectory, $\ket{\psi_{\LR}} = \cos \frac{\theta_{\LR}}{2} \ket{0_{\LR}} + i \sin \frac{\theta_{\LR}}{2} \ket{1_{\LR}}$, and $N_{\rm traj}$ is the number of trajectories.
+Operationally, this function can be written as \be P_t(\tl, \tr) = \frac{1}{N_{\rm traj}} \sum_{i=1}^{N_{\rm traj}} \prod_{\alpha=\L,\R}\delta\left(\theta_\alpha - \theta_\alpha^{(i)}(t)\right), \ee where $\theta_\alpha^{(i)}(t)$ parametrizes the Gutzwiller state along the $i$-th trajectory at time $t$, $N_{\rm traj}$ is the number of trajectories and $\delta(\bullet)$ denotes the Dirac delta distribution.
 This PDF directly probes the states' spreading in the portion of the Hilbert space explored by the dynamics.
 It is thus a powerful tool to witness the onset the QZ effect, which hampers the state evolution creating forbidden regions in said portion of the Hilbert space.
-The master equation governing the dynamics of $P_t(\tl, \tr)$ is derived in~\cite{supp}.
+The master equation governing the dynamics of $P_t(\tl, \tr)$ is derived in Appendix \ref{app:gw_master_eq}.